 We’d be staying in Candolim, which is located in North Goa.
 Candolim is possibly one of the most popular destinations in the North Goa region.
 Close to the smaller hippy style resort of Anjuna Beach.

-Candolim Beach, as most tour operators refer to it popular due to its prime location between Calanguate and Panaji formerly Panjim.
+Candolim Beach, as most tour operators refer to it popular due to its prime location between Calangute and Panaji formerly Panjim.

 Candolim Goa Weather

 The weather in Candolim is mostly always warm.
-There are three main seasons in Goa one of which being monsoon season due to the states location on the Arabian Sea.
+There are three main seasons in Goa one of which is the monsoon season due to the location of the state on the Arabian Sea.